Places to Dine

 and other lowcountry southern cooking.
 Open Tuesday - Saturday, with

 lunch specials through Friday, this is the real deal.
 We love the shrimp

 and fish platter with fries.
 7 Block Walk.

 186 Coming Street

-we can't get enough.
+reputation for their first rate cuisine.
 Owned and operated by a young friendly couple,

 they have a constantly changing menu of simple, interesting and surprising dishes that